nuxt/nuxt/docs/3.api/1.composables/use-nuxt-app.md

 ### `payload`

-`payload` exposes data and state variables from server side to client side and makes them available in the `window.__NUXT__` object that is accessible from the browser.
+`payload` exposes data and state variables from server side to client side and makes them available in the palod object that is accessible from the browser.

 `payload` exposes the following keys on the client side after they are stringified and passed from the server side: